anandslab/AtoMiC-ToolKit/README.md

 $ sudo bash setup.sh
 </pre>

-The installer will install the AtoMiC ToolKit and after the initial setup will be accessible from anywhere by typing:
+The setup script will configure AtoMiC ToolKit and after the initial setup will be accessible from anywhere by typing:
 <pre>sudo atk</pre>

 <h3>Command Line Arguments</h3>